vixniv/blog/about.md

 permalink: /about/
 ---

-You can see live demo [here](https://aweekj.github.io/Kiko-plus).
 This theme is inspired by [Kiko](http://github.com/gfjaru/Kiko) theme.

 ## Features